-The police further stated a number of people inside appeared intoxicated and when requests were made to turn lights on, this did not happen.
-No first aid kit was being used by staff.
-Also it appears that there was not anybody first aid trained in breach of condition 172.
+The Police further stated a number of people inside appeared intoxicated and when requests were made to turn lights on, this did not happen.
+No first aid kit was being used by staff or appear to be anybody first aid trained in breach of condition 172.